 With e-learning students or those who want to upgrade their skills can save a bunch of time not driving to their course location.
 Instead, they can take a lesson from the comfort of their home or any anywhere else in the world.

 Usually, online courses are more affordable, since there are no costs wasted on administration.
 Plus, a user can find courses that suit their budget, with no geographical limitations.

 According to Entrepreneur, around 90% of students go for e-learning rather than offline learning.
 It was also estimated that 70% are willing to move e-learning if given access to live online classes.
 Furthermore, 63% of students would pick live classes over recorded lectures for their exam preparation.

 Moreover, it’s not only students who prefer online education.
 Employees who want to improve their skills also are going online.
 In the USA, 77% of companies offer online courses to help educate their employees.
 81% of employees take online courses for personal development.

 In addition, an e-learning platform can provide its users access to lesson recordings.
 Thus access to an audience that avoids offline education because of their unstable schedules.

-Basically, there are 3 main business models for e-learning websites:
+Basically, there are 3 main types of e-learning platforms:

 Learning Management System (LMS)